 The Independent Public Schools (IPS) initiative delivers on this commitment.

-Since 2013, 250 schools have commenced as Independent Public Schools in Queensland.
+250 schools have commenced as independent public schools in Queensland.

 IPS are a catalyst for positive system-wide change that leads to improved services and learning outcomes for all state school students.